 Drugs and biologicals pertaining to the terminal diagnosis are reimbursed to the hospice as part of the hospice per diem.
 DHHS fiscal contractor shall make direct reimbursement to the pharmacy for drugs used to treat illnesses or conditions not related to the terminal illness.
 The hospice provider shall supply the diagnosis code for the terminal illness when contacted by the pharmacy.
 The pharmacy needs this information to process the claim.
-Refer to clinical coverage policy 9, Outpatient Pharmacy Services at https://medicaid.ncdhhs.gov/ for additional information.
+Refer to clinical coverage policy 9, Outpatient Pharmacy Services on NC Medicaid's website at https://medicaid.ncdhhs.gov/, for additional information.